Wilderness First Aid Training

 First aid kit you would normally carry on a hiking trip

-Other Important Information: Overnight accommodations are available at the Camp Mack Training Center at no extra cost.
+Other Important Information: Overnight accommodations are available for Friday and Saturday night at the Camp Mack Training Center at no extra cost.
 Please contact Daniel Hanson 717-553-4205 or firstname.lastname@example.org to reserve a bunk.

 Meals will not be provided, however, participants can use the refrigerator and Training Center kitchen.